 - Speak to a free financial counsellor on 1800 007 007 or rural financial counsellor on 1300 771 741.

 - Contact your bank, creditors and debtors to discuss options.

-- Contact the Australian Taxation Office (ATO) to learn about assistance dealing with disasters, how to fast-track your refund, delay lodgement obligations or more time to pay debts.
+- Contact the Australian Taxation Office (ATO) to learn about their natural disaster support, how to fast-track your refund, delay lodgement obligations or more time to pay debts.

 - Access small business support services to get back on track, including the Mentoring for Growth program.

 - Continue updating customers and suppliers about your business operations – use our suggested messages.

 - Consider how to promote your business.

 - Celebrate and let people know about any positive news.